 Alcohol permeates all tissue in the body except bone and fat.
 It can therefore be detected by drug tests in several ways.
 However, a direct test for ethanol must be administered within a day of your last drink for alcohol to be detected.

-These short detection windows are markedly different from the weeks-long detection windows for drugs that are fat soluble.
+These short detection windows are markedly different from the weeks-long detection windows for fat-soluble drugs.
 More advanced tests look for metabolites of alcohol which may linger for several days or even weeks, but these tests are expensive and only done if alcohol use is suspected or for legal purposes.

 Alcohol in breath testing

 Breath analyzers can detect alcohol in your breath within 15 minutes of your first drink.
 They continue to pick up traces of ethanol for as long as there’s alcohol in your system.
-Because metabolism varies between people, this means breath tests can find alcohol for between 12 and 24 hours.
+Because metabolism varies between people, breath tests can detect traces of alcohol between 12 and 24 hours after you drink.

 Alcohol in blood testing